‘People You May Know’ Facebook Friend-Finding Algorithm – Surrey web design company SME Media

 One of Maya’s most shocking moments was when her ex-therapist popped up in her list of ‘People You May Know’ even without having her number or email saved anymore.
 Although not proven, it is assumed that this may have happened because the therapist had her number saved and could have looked at Maya’s profile – logging an interest in the system.
 Be informed, be aware and manage your Facebook pages or profiles accordingly.

-Please welcome to post any questions or comments you have below.
+Please you are welcome to post any questions or comments you have below.

 Are you interested to find out more about how to exercise your right to privacy on Facebook?
 Contact SME web design Surrey We also have a SME Web design London office and always someone in our offices to answer any questions you have.
 Call us direct on 0203 418 0001 or send us a message.